vincent-picaud/NLS_Solver.jl/docs/src/nonlinear_regressions.md

 This **NLS_Solver.jl** package is used by the [NLS_Fit.jl](https://github.com/vincent-picaud/NLS_Fit.jl) package which is dedicated to peak fitting in spectrometry.
-You will find there other examples of model fitting.
+You will find there other examples of model fittings.